Things to do in Brussels in Three Days

 Overall, the Manneken Pis is worth a visit, even if it is smaller than you may have thought!LOL…

-I am still trying to understand why it is so popular, but it’s a 5-minute walk from the Grand Place and worth checking out for fun!
+I am still trying to understand why it’s so popular, but it’s a 5-minute walk from the Grand Place and worth checking out for fun.

 La Tour de Villiers is a magnificent tower in the charming town of Villiers-sur-Loir, just a short distance from the internationally renowned Loire Valley.

-This medieval monument is a true gem of the region and is an essential stop for anyone who wants to experience the area’s history and culture.
+This medieval monument is a true gem of the region and an essential stop for anyone seeking to experience the area’s rich history and culture.
 The tower dates back to the 14th century and is one of the few surviving examples of medieval architecture in the Loire Valley.

 It is notable for its imposing height and striking design, making it a popular attraction for visitors worldwide.
 Visitors to La Tour de Villiers are invited to explore its many historical features, including its cylindrical shape, narrow windows, and imposing battlements.